robert2100-08-16/Sphere-Space-Station-Earth-ONE-and-Beyond/project/sphere-space-station-earth-one/01-project-planning/08-simulations/software-design-decisions.md

 ## 1.4 STEP/glTF/JSON Export

-- Station geometry is computed directly in the Blender hull simulation via `SphereDeckCalculator`.
+- Station geometry is computed via `SphereDeckCalculator` and transformed into a structured `StationModel`.
+- Exporters write STEP, glTF and JSON files which serve as the primary interchange formats.
-- Exporters output STEP, glTF, and JSON files; `deck_3d_construction_data.csv` is deprecated and remains only for reporting.
+- Blender adapters import the generated glTF directly; the helper CSV `deck_3d_construction_data.csv` was removed and CSV remains only for analytical reports such as `results/deck_dimensions.csv`.